svalderrama/IBM-Data-Warehouse-Engineer-Professional-Certificate/README.md

 You will then become proficient with querying databases with SQL using SELECT, INSERT, UPDATE and DELETE statements, and learn to filter, sort & aggregate result sets.
 Next, you will become familiar with common Linux/Unix shell commands and use them to build Bash scripts.

-Y​ou will create Data Pipelines for batch and streaming ETL jobs using Apache Airflow and Kafka.
+You will create Data Pipelines for batch and streaming ETL jobs using Apache Airflow and Kafka.
 Finally, implement data warehouses & create BI dashboards.